Rudrangshu1/rag/readme.md

 ##  Setup OpenAI API Key

-Set your OpenAI API key in the code or as an environment variable:
+Need to Set the OpenAI API key in the code or as an environment variable:

 ```bash
 export OPENAI_API_KEY="your_api_key_here"   # Linux/Mac
 setx OPENAI_API_KEY "your_api_key_here"     # Windows (PowerShell)
 ```

-Alternatively, edit the script and paste your key here:
+Alternatively, we can edit the script and paste the key here:

 ```python
 OPENAI_API_KEY = "your_api_key_here"